thirdweb-example/nft-gated-website/README.md

     contractAddress // replace this with your contract address );

-  const balance = await editionDrop.balanceOf(address, 0);
+  // Here, "0" is checking the balance of token ID 0. const balance = await editionDrop.balanceOf(address, 0);

   // gt = greater than